z/github-loc/README.md

 To increase your rate limit, [generate a personal access token](https://github.com/settings/tokens) and add into to `config.ini`.

+You can probably run this 2-3 times before you get rate limited for 3 hours without a token.

 #### Config (optional)

 You'll need a personal access token (see link above).